kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 * What latency is acceptable for your service and at what [percentiles](https://blog.bramp.net/post/2018/01/16/measuring-percentile-latency/)?
   Is a 99th percentile request at 100 ms response acceptable for your service?
+* Under what criteria should we halt the test's execution?

 ### Instrumenting Code
 After we define SLAs, how can we check if the service meets them?
 We'll need